andarielsec/crowntitanium/README.md

     1. Generates Public and Private Key using KEM
 5. **Kyber-CRYSTAL and dilithium (Post-Quantum Resistant)**
     1. Generates Public and Private Key using KEM

+- As you see CROWNTITANIUM uses 11 different keys for a complete encryption or decryption of a file.

 > add support for custom CROWNTITANIUM-over-HTTPS (CoH) and signing support.